"What do you do when your hands are

 "I've got my hand up my sleeve."
 He waved his right hand at the flowers as if he were pointing out some of particular interest, showing her the empty cuff.
 The elastic wrists of the garment had allowed him to hide his wand inside.

 The gaunt figure tottered to a stop next to them.
-Hermione took a quick breath through her nose and then turned towards the stranger.
+Hermione took a quick breath through her nose and turned towards the stranger.

-The black shawl wrapped tightly around the person's head made it hard to distinguish anything at first, but when a cloud shifted overhead the increased light illuminated certain key features.
+The black shawl wrapped tightly around the person's head made it hard to distinguish anything at first, but when a cloud shifted overhead the increased light revealed certain key features.
 It was an old woman.

 "…Professor Bagshot?"
 Hermione said tentatively.

 Bathilda Bagshot nodded her head in a stilted affirmative, swaying strangely with the motion.
 She said nothing, but raised a hand as crooked and gnarled as an old stump and gestured at them.

 Hermione was momentarily transfixed at the unhealthy, almost corpse-like grey of the appendage.
 She blinked, trying not to stare.
 "Professor, we've been looking for you.
 Did… Do you want us to follow?"